MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_02_explore_azure_sspr.md

 ### Review

 In this lab, you, as an admin, went through the process of enabling self-service password reset.
-With SSPR enabled, you will then assumed the role of a user to go through the process of registering for SSPR and also resetting your password.
+With SSPR enabled, you'll then assume the role of a user to go through the process of registering for SSPR and also resetting your password.
 Lastly, you as the admin, learn where to access audit logs and usage & insights data for SSPR.